crunck78/KhanAcademyMimic/README.md

 The project becomes more complex as i reach more difficult task and requiers constant changes.
 The pourpes of this project is to learn by myself programming and is also a hobby of mine.

-As i now whrite i realise that is very important to document your work.
+As i now write i realise that is very important to document your work.
 I should start commenting my code as i develope it.